kylewaldner/emacs.d/README.md

 [this repo is a fork](https://github.com/purcell/emacs.d)

 # important notes
-install ag (silversurfer) on system to use ag for search install tern (using npm) for nodejs development
+install ag (silversearcher) on system to use ag for search install tern and eslint (using npm) for nodejs development `npm i -g eslint eslint-plugin-import eslint-config-airbnb-base eslint-plugin-json tern`

 # Languages